 Affordablemedz.com teach people some general information about hair that we all should know.
 If anyone has questions let me know.

+There are 3 parts of a human hair. the innermost part is called the Medulla.
+The middle layer is called the Cortex.
+The Cortex contains all the stuff like hair color pigments known as Melanin.
+The outer layer is the Cuticle which is made up of a bunch of tiny fish like scales.
 When you perm or relax your hair you apply a solution that contains an alkaline.
 It opens the cuticle and then it enters the cortex and attacks the disulfide bonds in your hair.
 These bonds are what hold your hair in its shape.
 When you apply a perm solution or relaxer you let it process for awhile and then you apply a neutralizer to stop the processing and to close your cuticle.
 If you don’t apply a neutralizer the perm or relaxer will not stop eating away at your hair and your hair will be dissolved.

 There are also acid perms and the way those work is instead of using chemicals they use heat to do the work.